Azure/azure-sdk-for-java/sdk/communication/azure-communication-chat/README.md

 - Use `topic` to give a thread topic;
 - Use `participants` to list the thread participants to be added to the thread;

-`chatThreadClient` is the response returned from creating a thread.
-It can be used for performing operations on the created thread: add participants, send message, etc.
+`CreateChatThreadResult` is the response returned from creating a chat thread.
+It contains a `getThread()` method which returns the `ChatThread` object that can be used to get the thread client from which you can get the `ChatThreadClient` for performing operations on the created thread: add participants, send message, etc.
-It contains a `chatThreadId` property which is the unique ID of the thread.
-The property is accessible by the public method getChatThreadId().
+The `ChatThread` object also contains the `getId()` method which retrieves the unique ID of the thread.

 <!-- embedme ./src/samples/java/com/azure/communication/chat/ReadmeSamples.java#L71-L88 -->
 ```Java